f4exb/sdrangel/Readme.md

   - Coarse and fine trigger level sliders
   - Minimalist recording (no file choice)
   - File sample source plugin (recording reader) not working
+  - Redesign:
     - Make the DSP engine global static
     - Fixed startup initialization sequence.
 New initialization phase in DSP engine and new ready state
+    - Synchronous messaging class to push message to thread and wait for completion
     - Message queuing and handling redesign
+    - Many other little things...

 =====
 To Do